 Particular thanks are due to three brave Musketeers (Hajime Hattori, Cris Lozano and Peter Evans) for shooting down some of the more inane parts of an earlier draft of the book when they had it inflicted on them as students.
-I'd also like to thank Cambridge University Press's series editor (Neil Smith) for patiently wading through and commenting on two drafts of the longer version and one of the shorter one, and managing to make his comments challenging and goodhumoured at the same time.
+I'd also like to thank CUP's series editor (Neil Smith) for patiently wading through and commenting on two drafts of the longer version and one of the shorter one, and managing to make his comments challenging and good-humoured at the same time.
 Thanks also go to Bob Borsley and Martin Atkinson for helpful thoughts on particular issues.
-And above all to my wife Khadija, for putting up with extended periods of authorial autism during the gestation period for the book.